headerp

 The programme comprises a selection of French fancies - including

 Fauré Pavane, Op.
-50 (Orchestral Interlude)
+50

 An elegant and wistful piece, offering a moment of orchestral reflection.